 When it's refrigerated, you will easily be able to scoop a little bit out to use with cooking, but it will be a lot harder when it's frozen.

-If you really want to freeze bacon grease easily to ensure it lasts even longer, there is an easy way.
+There is an easy way if you really want to freeze bacon grease easily to ensure it lasts even longer.